Tanuj-07/laser-ball-tracker/README.md

 **Install all Python dependencies:**
 - `pip install opencv-python pyserial PyQt5 numpy`

 **Arduino:**
 - Arduino IDE
-- Upload `servo_controller.ino` to the Uno R3 using the Arduino IDE.
+- Upload `servo_control.ino` to the Uno R3 using the Arduino IDE.
 Requires the `Adafruit PWM Servo Driver` library.
 Install it via the Arduino Library Manager.

 ## Usage